wp-plugins/sc-to-top/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+A simple plugin to scroll to the top!
+Impossible to be easier than this one!

 == Description ==